Limit Break Mentorship White Logo

 Our goal is to facilitate connections and provide a structure to connect participants with mentors who are established professionals within their fields, supporting them in growing and advancing their skills and careers.

-The program will launch for its sixth year in 2024, and has grown rapidly – from 100 initial members, to over 1300 participants in 2023.
+The program will launch for its seventh year in 2025, and has grown rapidly – from 100 initial members, to over 1600 participants in 2024.

 Pink and white sparkles